dmwm/tutorials/environ/rpm-dev.rst

 by using ``sitedb@2.4.1-rc1/legacy`` to install 2.4.1-rc1 instead of whatever had been included in the release series ``$VER``.
 This feature will be used later in this development cycle to test your candidate RPMs.

+Finally, please note the above procedure shall detect the underlying architecture automatically, depending if you running on SLC5/SLC6 or OSX.
+It might be the case, however, that you testing a new architecture (i.e. due to a new gcc version).
+In these cases, or whenever the default architecture is not correct, you should use the ``-A <arch>`` option on the ``InstallDev`` commands.
+For instance, you'd currently use ``-A slc6_amd64_gcc481`` for deploying on SLC6.

 Create development area